ArduPilot/ardupilot_wiki/common/source/docs/common-limited-firmware.rst

 The missing features are listed below.

-.. note:: The new LUA scripting feature requires a 2MB board, so none of the boards below have that capability.
+.. note:: The LUA scripting and external (non-GPS) navigation features require a board with more than 1MB of flash.
+This affects the below listed boards plus the KakuteF4, BeastF4, F35Lightning, F4BY, MambaF405v2, MazzyStarDrone, OmnibusNanoV6, VRBrain-v51, VRBrain-v52, VRCore-v10, VRUBrain-v51, airbotf4, crazyflie2, mini-pix, revo-mini, skyviper, speedybeef4

--  **Sparky2 and older versions of the Pixhawk (with the RevA, RevY and Rev1 of the STM32F427 chip)**
+-  **Sparky2, OMNIBUSF7V2, KakuteF7, KakuteF7 Mini and older versions of the Pixhawk (with the RevA, RevY and Rev1 of the STM32F427 chip)**

    -  **Common to all vehicles**

       -  Aux function for testing IMU failover (KILL_IMU)
-      -  LTM, Devo and Hott telemetry formats
+      -  LTM, MSP, CRSF, Spektrum, Devo and Hott telemetry formats
       -  Piccolo CAN
       -  Oreo LED lights
       -  NCP5623 LED lights